puppetlabs/puppet-docs/source/learning/modules1.markdown

 By the way, `--configprint` is wonderful.
 Puppet has a _lot_ of [config options](http://docs.puppetlabs.com/references/stable/configuration.html), all of which have default values and site-specific overrides in puppet.conf, and trying to memorize them all is a pain.
 You can use `--configprint` on  most of the Puppet tools, and they'll print a value (or a bunch, if you use `--configprint all`) and exit.

+(As for the [modulepath](http://docs.puppetlabs.com/references/stable/configuration.html#modulepath), it looks like a single directory at the moment but is actually a colon-separated[^pathseparator] list of directories.)

+[^pathseparator]: Well, system path separator-separated.
+On POSIX systems, that's a colon; on Windows, it's a semicolon.

 Modules
 -------